 Citizenship, both at a local and global level, is integral to the Cartus culture.
 It defines who we are as a company, and guides our approach to working with our clients and relocating employees.
 We promote many initiatives that seek to make our company, and our world, a better place to live, work, and move in.

 To show our commitment to where we live and work, Cartus maintains a Charitable Giving Advisory Board and a Cartus Cares charitable giving foundation to support the work employees do in caring for our communities.
-Globally, our employees volunteer more than 25,000 hours annually, with charitable efforts and involvement around the world.
-In 2014 alone, Cartus' employees raised more than US$400,000 for charities.
+Globally, our employees volunteer thousands of hours annually, with charitable efforts and involvement around the world.

 The United Nations Global Compact

 Cartus takes great pride in the breadth and depth of our global citizenship and sustainability efforts.
 One key example of our commitment is participation in the United Nations Global Compact, an initiative established in 2000 that asks companies to actively support 10 universally accepted principles in the areas of human rights, labor, environment, and anti-corruption.
-Today, more than 12,000 companies in 145 countries around the world are joined in driving improvement in these 10 fundamental areas.
+Today, nearly 10,000 companies in 161 countries around the world are joined in driving improvement in these 10 fundamental areas.

 We welcome the opportunity of making public our commitment to the UN Global Compact's 10 principles because they correspond so closely with the values that underlie our own company.
 In addition, participation strengthens our ability to influence other companies, including the suppliers we work with, to embrace these principles in their own operations.